Le Ménil-Broût

 Le Ménil-Broût ([lə menil bʁu]) is a commune in the Orne department in north-western France.
 It is around 10 km north-east of Alençon, 50 km north of Le Mans, and 150 km west of Paris.

+Geography

+The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.